ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-esc-calibration.rst

 can use a laser tachometer to test your motor speeds at different throttle levels if you have one.

+.. warning:: Be sure to set Q_ESC_CAL back to zero after calibrating for normal operation

 Old ESC Calibration Procedure (3.5.3 and earlier)
 -------------------------------------------------